Life Edited Off the Grid, on Maui

 The mission statement of Graham Hill’s LifeEdited is clearly on display at his Hawaiian home, featuring wall beds by Clei, modular sofas, and tables from Resource Furniture.

-Having worked with Resource to furnish both of his previous projects in Manhattan, Graham integrated several transforming wall beds, tables, and seating pieces to multiply the home’s livable space.
+The bedrooms combine function and style with Clei wall bed systems that allow each bedroom to function as their own dual space.
 One bedroom doubles as a home office with the Ulisse Desk, while another bedroom transforms into a dining room with the Uisse Dining.
-A third bedroom features bunk beds that fold into a sofa, thus becoming a living room or media room for watching television.
-We can’t imagine much TV viewing when surrounded by paradise, though!
+A third bedroom features bunk beds that fold into a sofa, thus becoming a living room or media room for watching television via the Kali Duo Sofa.
+We can’t imagine much television viewing when surrounded by paradise, though!

 Passo tables are placed throughout for resting tropical drinks or extending to service up to 10 people for dinner.
 The 330-square foot lanai (that’s Hawaiian for veranda) is adorned with Flex Outdoor sofas for endless lounging under sweet, Pacific skies, plus a Piano rack for hanging floral shirts, leis, even bottles of wine.